 Electrical equipment

-The charge circuit warning light is on at rated engine speed
+The charging circuit indicator lamp lights up at the rated engine crankshaft speed

-- Loosening the tension of the alternator drive belts
+- Loose tension of the alternator drive belts

-Wipe the rings with a cotton cloth moistened with clean gasoline.
-If contamination persists, clean with glass sandpaper and wipe again with a napkin
+Wipe the rings with a cotton napkin moistened with clean gasoline.
+If contamination is not removed, clean with glass paper and wipe again with a napkin

 - Wear or sticking of brushes in brush holders